cereceda1991/cereceda1991/README.md

   <a href=""><img src="https://img.shields.io/badge/Adobe%20Photoshop-31A8FF?style=for-the-badge&logo=Adobe%20Photoshop&logoColor=black" /> <a/>
   <a href=""><img src="https://img.shields.io/badge/Adobe%20XD-470137?style=for-the-badge&logo=Adobe%20XD&logoColor=#FF61F6" /> <a/>
   </div>

-## 🔭 Actualmente estoy trabajando en...
+## 🔭 Currently, I am working on...

-Proyectos de desarrollo web, donde utilizo herramientas como React js, Node.js, Express.
+Web development projects, where I use tools such as React js, Node.js, and Express.

-## 🌱 Actualmente estoy aprendiendo...
+## 🌱 Currently, I am learning...

-Nuevas tecnologías como React Native, MongoDB y PostgreSQL para expandir mis habilidades y conocimientos.
+New technologies such as React Native, MongoDB, and PostgreSQL to expand my skills and knowledge.

-## 🌍 Estoy buscando colaborar en...
+## 🌍 I am looking to collaborate on...

-Proyectos que me permitan trabajar en equipo y seguir aprendiendo nuevas tecnologías.
-También me apasiona el mundo de la ciencia ficción, por lo que estaría interesado en colaborar en proyectos relacionados con este tema.
+Projects that allow me to work in a team and continue learning new technologies.
+I am also passionate about the world of science fiction, so I would be interested in collaborating on projects related to this topic.

-## 💬 Pregúntame sobre...
+## 💬 Ask me about...

-Desarrollo web full stack, integración de sistemas y bases de datos, y tecnologías como React, Node.js, Express, MongoDB, React Native y PostgreSQL.
+Full-stack web development, system integration and database integration, and technologies such as React, Node.js, Express, MongoDB, React Native, and PostgreSQL.

-## 📫 Cómo contactarme...
+## 📫 How to reach me...

-Puedes contactarme a través de mis perfiles de Redes Sociales:
+You can contact me through my social media profiles:

-## ⚡ Datos curioso...
+## ⚡ Fun fact...

-Me gusta mucho leer ciencia ficción y también soy un gran fanático del cine.
-En mi tiempo libre, me gusta trabajar en proyectos de tecnología y disfrutar de los atardeceres.
+I really enjoy reading science fiction, and I am also a big fan of movies.
+In my free time, I like to work on technology projects and enjoy sunsets.

 </br></br>
-<h2>💻 Estadisticas:</h2>
+<h2>💻 Stats:</h2>

 ![github stats](https://github-readme-stats.vercel.app/api?username=cereceda1991&show_icons=true&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cereceda1991&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 ----

-¡Gracias por visitar mi perfil de GitHub!
+Thank you for visiting my GitHub profile!